microsoft/typescript-lit-html-plugin/README.md

 Finally, run the `Select TypeScript version` command in VS Code to switch to use the workspace version of TypeScript for VS Code's JavaScript and TypeScript language support.
 You can find more information about managing typescript versions [in the VS Code documentation](https://code.visualstudio.com/Docs/languages/typescript#_using-newer-typescript-versions).

-Also consider installing the [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) extension to get stytax highlighting for lit-html template strings.
+Also consider installing the [lit-html](https://marketplace.visualstudio.com/items?itemName=bierner.lit-html) extension to get syntax highlighting for lit-html template strings.

 ### With Sublime